rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 7*: A random digraph oriented by best covering initial and terminal kernels

-In algorithmic decision theory, such initial kernels may be used for computing and graphically illustrating best choice recommendations (see the corresponding tutorial).
+In algorithmic decision theory, such initial kernels may be used for graphically illustrating best choice recommendations as shown above in Fig. 7.

+Finally, let us give some hints on the tarctability of kernel computations:.
 Checking external stability conditions for an independent choice is equivalent to checking its maximality and may be done in the linear complexity of the order of the digraph.
-However, checking all independent choices contained in a digraphs may get a hard problem already from some digraphs of order 30 and more.
+However, checking all independent choices contained in a digraphs may get a hard problem already from some digraphs of order 30 and more on.
 There may appear indeed exponentially many independet choices to check in certain types of sparse digraphs (see [BIS-2006b]_).

-There exist more efficient specialized algorithms for enumerating all MISs contained in sparse digraph models.
-Checking maximality however via the external stability conditions has the advantage of computing in a same run all initial and/or terminal kernels at the same time.
+Now, there exist more efficient specialized algorithms for enumerating all MISs contained in sparse digraph models.
+Checking maximality however via the external stability conditions during the emuneration of all potential independet choices has the effective advantage of allowing to compute all initial and/or terminal kernels on a same run (see [BIS-2006b]_).

 Links and appendices
 --------------------